nodejs/node/doc/api/deprecations.md

 Type: Compile-time

-Certain versions of `node::MakeCallback` APIs available to native modules are deprecated.
+Certain versions of `node::MakeCallback` APIs available to native addons are deprecated.
 Please use the versions of the API that accept an `async_context` parameter.